cosmos/amino-js/README.md

 **https://cosmos.github.io/amino-js/**

 All exported functions are documented.
-Some Amino registered type interfaces are documented.
+Some Amino registered TypeScript interfaces are documented.
+The codec works as is, but we'll work on adding more TS definitions to improve the developer experience.

 ### Install